yuxuanzhuang/batter/README.rst

 Notes
 -------------------------------
 - Backends include local execution and SLURM-based submission (see CLI options).
-- Example YAMLs are intended as starting points; adjust force fields, restraints, and sampling knobs to your system.
+- Example YAMLs are intended as starting points; adjust to your system.

 Copyright
 -------------------------------